Manhunter (Paul Kirk): Golden Age

 Paul Kirk was originally depicted as a non-costumed independent investigator, who helped police solve crimes during the early 1940s.
-Though the series was titled "Paul Kirk, Manhunter", Kirk didn't use the Manhunter name as an alias.
+Though the series was titled "Paul Kirk, Manhunter", Kirk did not use the Manhunter name as an alias.
 He appeared in Adventure Comics #58–72 (Jan.
 1941 – March 1942).

 Beginning with Adventure Comics #73, Joe Simon and Jack Kirby established a new Manhunter, Rick Nelson, a big game hunter who returns to his home in Empire City and concludes the most challenging game to hunt is people, specifically criminals.
 After the death of a friend at the hands of a super-villain, he becomes a crimefighter dressed in a red costume with a blue mask.
 One month earlier, the publisher Quality Comics had introduced its own costumed hero called Manhunter in Police Comics #8 (March 1942).
 This Manhunter was named Donald "Dan" Richards.

 Though he was obviously a different character than the first DC Manhunter, the name Rick Nelson was changed to Paul Kirk in Adventure Comics #74 by an unknown editor.
 Rick Nelson's history as a game hunter and tracker were now considered part of Paul Kirk's back story.
 The Simon/Kirby team left the feature after #80, November 1942, although Kirby wrote a few more scripts.
 The Paul Kirk Manhunter appeared in Adventure Comics until #92 in June 1944, when wartime paper shortages caused DC to drop page counts and cancel his strip.

 Dan Richards and Paul Kirk never meet in their original Golden Age stories because they were published by different companies.
 After Richards was acquired by DC Comics, they are depicted as contemporaries who each adopt the alias Manhunter almost simultaneously while being unaware of the other person using the name until months later.
 The series All-Star Squadron shows them meeting soon after the United States enters World War II.
 The two argue over who is allowed to continue using the Manhunter name, then resolve the dilemma by joining different teams, seemingly ensuring the two will rarely if ever cross paths during their adventures.
 Dan Richards becomes a member of the Freedom Fighters, while Paul Kirk remains active as a member of the All-Star Squadron.